NC Medicaid: CCME’s Comedy of Errors of Prepayment Review

 I doubt Shakespeare contemplated his “comedy of errors” template would be used in the Medicaid system.
 And Shakespeare’s version was much funnier.

-Posted on June 2, 2013, in CCME, DHHS, Division of Medical Assistance, Harassment, Health Care Providers and Services, Medicaid, Medicaid Audits, Medicaid Contracts, North Carolina, Prepayment Review, Provider Medicaid Contracts and tagged Audit, Carolinas Center for Medical Excellence, CCME, Comedy of Errors, Division of Medical Assistance, Health care provider, Medicaid, Medicaid Audits, North Carolina, Prepayment, Prepayment Reviews.
+Posted on June 2, 2013, in CCME, Division of Medical Assistance, Harassment, Health Care Providers and Services, Medicaid, Medicaid Audits, Medicaid Contracts, NC DHHS, North Carolina, Prepayment Review, Provider Medicaid Contracts and tagged Audit, Carolinas Center for Medical Excellence, CCME, Comedy of Errors, Division of Medical Assistance, Health care provider, Medicaid, Medicaid Audits, North Carolina, Prepayment, Prepayment Reviews.
 Bookmark the permalink.
 7 Comments.